 The daughter stopped interrupting and gained attention by contributing instead of annoying.
 This could be the beginning of changing her belief of something such as, “I belong when I am helping others,” instead of, “I belong only when others make me the center of the Universe.”

 Most parents don’t understand that there is a belief behind every behavior.
 Thus they make the mistake of trying to change just the behavior.
 The behavior will stop only when the belief behind the behavior is changed.
 Breaking the code helps you understand the discouraging belief behind the behavior and what the child really needs to feel encouraged enough to change his or her belief.

 You have read an example of breaking the code for the mistaken goal of Undue Attention.
 The following activity will help you break the code for specific behaviors that are challenging to you so that you can be encouraging to your child and to yourself.

-Break the Code Worksheet
+Break the Code Steps

 - Describe a challenging behavior you are experiencing with your child.

 - Identify your feelings.
 Remember that a feeling can be described with just one word.
 (Frustrated doesn’t count because it is a generic feeling that can be narrowed down to a more specific feeling.
 In the beginning you may need to look at the second column of the Mistaken Goal Chart to find the feelings that fit for you.)
 Write your feeling or feelings below.

 - Describe what you usually do in response to the challenging behavior?